Zaldaas/Appointment-Scheduler/README.md

 # Appointment-Scheduler
-A clean and intuitive appointment scheduler
+A clean and intuitive appointment scheduler and management